EFL - ESL activities and games for teaching ordinal numbers

 More A2 level ESL lesson plans

 We hope that you were able to grab a few ideas from this lesson plan.
 Our suggested next lesson is on the present simple.
 Be sure to check out our complete collection of elementary level lesson plans, A2 lower and A2 Upper.
 For other levels, have a look at our entire collection of ESL lesson plans.
-Also, if you are an Android user, the best way to view this content is through the TEFL Handbook Android application.
+Also, if you are an iOS or Android user, the best way to view this content is through the TEFL Handbook app.
 An ESL lesson planner for English teachers, designed for in-class use.